zhangchiqing/blog/posts/2018-03-10-symmetric-key-encryption-aes-ctr-mode.md

 If Mallory sends Bob the ciphertext with a different IV, since the IV is not the same IV that ciphertext was encrypted with, then the cipher can't be decrypted, therefore Bob can just treat the ciphertext as a malformated message.

 ## Creating initialization vector (IV)
-Let's see how to implement the AES CTR mode in Haskell.
+Let's see how to use the AES CTR mode in Haskell.

 First, we need to create an IV. `cryptonite` provides three functions for making IV: `makeIV`, `ivAdd` and `nullIV`.